Riyan096/Riyan096/README.md

 - Aspiring web developer currently learning React, Java, and TypeScript
 - Exploring AI, real-time systems, and automation
 - Building CampusFind as a learning project
-- Interested in scalable systems, clean code, and practical projects

 ---